terje/simctl.nvim/README.md

 simctl.nvim can help you:

-* Create shortcuts to boot, shut down, restart and reset Simulators
+- Create shortcuts to boot, shut down, restart and reset Simulators
-* Remote control Simulator settings like light/dark mode, permissions and font sizes
+- Remote control Simulator settings like light/dark mode, permissions and font sizes
-* Develop Expo or React Native apps with easy run actions
+- Develop Expo or React Native apps with easy run actions
-* Automate starting a Simulator when running your front end project
+- Automate starting a Simulator when running your front end project
-* Create custom run and build actions setting up the Simulator just so
+- Create custom run and build actions setting up the Simulator just so
-* Automate setting UI options like time and network connection for screenshots
+- Automate setting UI options like time and network connection for screenshots
-* Test push notifications from APNS or JSON source files
+- Test push notifications from APNS or JSON source files
-* Enroll biometry and send matching and non-matching authentication
+- Enroll biometry and send matching and non-matching authentication

 ## Installation

-Mac OS and Xcode are required.
+NeoVim 0.10 or newer on Mac OS, as well as Xcode are required.
 Make sure `xcrun` is available in your terminal.

 Using Lazy: